 - Is the traffic coming to the website at the rate I am expecting?

 - Does the website load under 3 seconds?

 - Is my AdSense income as I am expecting?

 - Does the website look like it’s supposed to?

 - Is there a WP error like Error Establishing a Database Connection?

 - Was there a surge in backlinks?

 For me personally, this is second nature because I ran a small web hosting business.
 But I can see how this could become stressful for someone managing even a small website portfolio.
 That’s why we built Webmaster.Ninja.
 To help website investors manage and track their portfolio.

 Where can I buy websites?

-I wrote an extensive article on where you can find online businesses and websites that are for sale.
+I wrote an extensive article on where you can find online businesses and websites that are for sale and begin website investing.
 If you are serious about looking into websites that generate revenue and that you can buy, I definitely recommend reading that.
 I guarantee you will find at least one good opportunity on any given day.
 It is a growing industry, and each day more and more websites are for sale.
 Not only that but old marketplaces are being upgraded, and new ones are showing up.